accidentalrebel/shcode2exe/README.md

 For Windows, you can install nasm from [here](https://www.nasm.us/).
 As for the linker, you can get the 64-bit version of `ld.exe` by installing [MingW-w64](http://mingw-w64.org/doku.php).

 As an alternative, the binaries for both the compiler and linkers are also included in the tools folders.
 Add them to your paths to use them.
-It is advisable for users to install the latest versions directly using the steps above.
+It is however advisable for users to install the latest versions directly using the steps above.

 ## Usage
 ```